papillonlibre/CVLSRS-Robotics-Fall-2022/README.md

 #### From Local Module

 For testing, you can also just run a version of the target sender module- which is included in this repository- locally.
-For this, just run `python3 target_sender_module.py`.
+For this, just run `python3 target_sender_module.py` (no need to set any special environment variables since its running on your local Robomodules server).
 Any time you press the enter key while in this command line window, a new Target command will be generated and send to your local robomodules server.